Galiia-GR/eCommerce-application/README.md

-# Pet store Application 🐘
+# Exotic Aquarium Fish Shop App 🐠

-Welcome to our pet store application!
+Welcome to our exotic aquarium fish shop application!
 This platform replicates real-world shopping experiences in a digital environment.
 It's a comprehensive online shopping portal that provides an interactive and seamless experience to users.
 From product discovery to checkout, the application ensures a smooth journey for the user, enhancing their engagement and boosting their purchasing confidence.

-Users can browse through a vast range of products for pets, view detailed descriptions, add their favorite items to the basket, and proceed to checkout.
-It includes features such as user registration and login, product search, product categorization, and sorting to make the shopping experience more streamlined and convenient.
+Users can browse through a vast range of aquarium fish, see detailed descriptions of each type, add their favorite to the basket, and proceed to checkout.
+It includes features such as user registration and login, search, categorization, and sorting to make the shopping experience more streamlined and convenient.

 An important aspect of our application is that it's responsive 📲, ensuring it looks great on various devices with a minimum resolution of 390px.
 This feature makes the shopping experience enjoyable, irrespective of the device users prefer.